decentraland/eth-connect/docs/eth-connect.bignumber.maximum.md

 Returns a BigNumber whose value is the maximum of the arguments.

-Accepts either an argument list or an array of values.

 The return value is always exact and unrounded.

 ```ts